amplifying-ai/ai-product-bench/experiments/consumer-products/README.md

 The semantic variations were **synthetically generated via LLM but edited by humans** to ensure quality and true semantic equivalence.

 ### Response Collection
-All ChatGPT and Google AI Mode responses were **collected by hand via a user with Bay Area IP** (with some minor browser automation).
+All ChatGPT and Google AI Mode responses were **collected on Chrome with Bay Area IP** (with some minor browser automation).
 We chose this manual approach over API calls because **we saw value in capturing the actual user experience** rather than sterile API responses.

 ### Ongoing Data Collection
 **We are always looking for more data** - additional query sets, new models, international perspectives, and temporal variations.